 Purge together items remaining in your craft room

-Best Decluttering Tip: Take five minutes every single day to clear flat surfaces, use creative ways to tidy every room in your home.
+Best of the Decluttering Tips: Take five minutes every single day to clear flat surfaces, use creative ways to tidy every room in your home.

 After decluttering your space, it is time to create some order.
 And this is where the fun part begins.
 The first thing to think about is the craft room space.
 Will you have a shared space?
 Is it a craft space and an office room altogether?